tylerlong/slim_text/README.md

 40. user can use omnibox to issue commands
     1. advanced feature, postpone
-53. change red color to blue color?
-    1. or green color just like the one shown in slimtext.org ?
 61. select a new iconset for toolbar
     1. font-awesome? yes, I think font-awesome is the answer!
 63. bug: close page before desktop notification close, the notification never close